rackerlabs/support-how-to/content/managed-operations/connect-to-azure-sql.md

 1. Log in to the [Azure portal](https://portal.azure.com/).

-2. In the left side navigation pane, select **SQL server**.
+2. In the left side navigation pane, click **All resources**, and select the SQL server (for example, **sccwest-web-sql**) to bring up SQL server pane.

-3. On the SQL server pane, click **Firewall** to open the **Firewall pane** for your server.
+3. On the SQL server pane, click **Firewall** to open the Firewall pane for your server.
 The IP address is displayed on your client computer.

     <img src="{% asset_path managed-operations/connect-to-azure-sql/firewall-ip.png %}" alt="" />